andrew/ultimate-awesome/README.md

 - [all-about-react](https://github.com/techwards/all-about-react) - A curated list of react blogs, talks, podcast from industry experts.
 - [awesome-imbalanced-learning-on-graphs](https://github.com/yanliang3612/awesome-imbalanced-learning-on-graphs) -  A repository contains a collection of resources and papers on Imbalance Learning On Graphs.
 - [awesome-face-generation](https://github.com/zhangzjn/awesome-face-generation) - Basic GAN frameworks and approaches for face swap, reenactment, and stylizing.
-- [awesome-feature-flag-management](https://github.com/andrewdmaclean/awesome-feature-flag-management) - A curated list of awesome resources related to feature flagging & management 🚩.
 - [awesome-multi-objective-deep-learning](https://github.com/baijiong-lin/awesome-multi-objective-deep-learning) - A comprehensive list of gradient-based multi-objective optimization algorithms in deep learning.
 - [awesome-scene-text-detection](https://github.com/Charmve/awesome-scene-text-detection) - Tracking the latest progress in Scene Text Detection and Recognition: Must-read papers well organized with code and dataset.
 - [awesome-launch-platforms](https://github.com/DirectorySurf/awesome-launch-platforms) - Curated list of platforms where you can launch, promote, and showcase your startup, product, or side project.
-- [awesome-calculus](https://github.com/donovanglover/awesome-calculus) - :tropical_drink: A list of awesome resources I used to study Calculus.
 - [React-Toolkit](https://github.com/drbarzaga/React-Toolkit) - A curated list of essential libraries and tools for frontend developers, with a focus on React.
 Ideal for developers looking to build robust, scalable, and high-performance applications 🚀.
 - [resources-for-web-developers](https://github.com/jatin2003/resources-for-web-developers) - Resources for Web Developers.
 - [awesome-css-art](https://github.com/manzdev/awesome-css-art) - Design with CSS code, without images!.